 Sales orders goes through following states:

-- All deliveries are made, and payments for those deliveries are resolved.
+All shipments are shipped, and payments for those shipments are resolved.

 State transition validation rules